open-telemetry/opentelemetry.io/content/en/docs/security/hosting-best-practices.md

 To limit the exposure of servers to authorized users:

-- Enable authentication, using bearer token authentication extensions and basic authentication extensions.
+- Enable authentication, for instance by using bearer token authentication extensions and basic authentication extensions.
 - Restrict the IPs that OTel Collector runs on.